microsoft/MicroHack/03-Azure/01-03-Infrastructure/06_Migration_Datacenter_Modernization/Readme.md

 The goal of this exercise is to ...

 * modernize the Web App running on the frontend Servers to be hosted on PaaS instead of IaaS (Lift & Shift)
-* understand the options that ware avaiulable for App Sevrice assessment & migration
+* understand the options that are available for App Services assessment & migration

 ### Actions

-* Create an web app assessment using Azure Migrate
+* Create a web app assessment using Azure Migrate
-* Perfom a web app migration using Azure Migrate towards Azure App Services
+* Preform a web app migration using Azure Migrate towards Azure App Services

 ### Success criteria

-* An assessment has been performed using the already deployed infrastructre
+* An assessment has been performed using the already deployed infrastructure.
-* An migration has been performed towards PaaS instead of IaaS
+* An migration has been performed towards PaaS instead of IaaS.
 * The App Services are accessible using the source Load Balancer.

 💥 **The new App Service migration capability is currently in public preview**

-💥 **For the current version (June 2023) of the App Service migration scripts Basic Authentication on Azure Web Apps is a hard requirement.
+💥 **For the current version (June 2023) of the App Service migration scripts, Basic Authentication on Azure Web Apps is a hard requirement.
 Make sure that no Azure Policy restrictions are in place that prohibit the use of Basic Authentication for Azure App Services**

 ### Learning resources
 * [App Service assessment overview](https://learn.microsoft.com/en-us/azure/migrate/concepts-azure-webapps-assessment-calculation)